nent/nent/packages/core/src/components/n-content-repeat/readme.md

 ## Items Source

-This component supports three ways to express the collection or where it comes from.
+This element supports three ways to express the collection or where it comes from.

 <!-- Auto Generated Below -->